RULES & GUIDELINES

 -

 All freestyle categories are lead/follow categories (not choreographed).
-Freestyle categories will be judged on an ability to connect and improvise with one's partner and display connection, timing, technique and musicality to the music that is played.
+Freestyle categories will be judged on an ability to connect and improvise with one's partner and display connection, timing, technique and musicality.

 -